NeoVance/Optopus/README.md

 * `description($desc_string)` - Set the option description.
 This is used in the baked in help.
 This should be a brief description.
 See public method `help()` also if you wish to override this and make your own help page.

+* `incompatibleWith($options)` - $options can be a single option or an array of options.
+If an more than one option is given bu end user that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.

+### Public Generic Methods

+These are not chained methods.
+They should be called just before `parse()`.
+They set global behavior.
+Mostly related to `help()` generation.

 * `help($help_string)` - Override the baked in help and set the output string for the help page.

 * `title($title_string)` - Override the title.
 This is only used in the first line of the help page, and defaults to the actual invoked script name ( `$argv[0]` ).

-* `incompatibleWith($options)` - $options can be a single option or an array of options.
-If an more than one option is given bu end user that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.

 ### Public 'Getters'